harmancilab/COLLAGENE/API/README.md

 *__Outputs:__* None.

 *__Remarks:__* This option deletes all of the encrypted intermediate files in the shared directory.
 This is necessary whenever new collaborative calculations will be executed between sites.
+Users must be careful to ensure that these directories do not include important files.

 ***